20041540MichaelKelly/labMoviesApp/README.md

 + Feature Used a bucket for the image in supabase and triggers to update profiles account when user creates an account.

 ## Feature Design.

-[ For each feature listed in the overview, show a screenshot(s) of its UI layout (use appropriate magnification for accessibility).
-Include captions with the images.]

-e.g.

 ### Login feature.